szandara/rusted_pipe/README.md

 Note that activating the profiler will add a certain overhead to your computation and should only be used for development.

-In the code snippet below we start a graph with a profiler activated.
+In the code snippet below, we start a graph with a profiler activated.

 ```
 let metrics = Metrics::builder().with_pyroscope(&default_pyroscope_address());